 Our partners always get the internal issue number on support once we have a reproducible test case and plan to fix a particular issue.
 In this way, they can easily track if a specific patch release already includes their fix, or if it lands in the next minor version.
 This improves plannability for our partners and eases expectation management.

 Once we release a minor version, we almost never backport to the previous version unless there’s a special requirement (for example, a security incident).
 A great example here is Android and our v5 release.
 We adopted AndroidX (the successor to the Android Support Libraries) quite early after hearing many requests from our partners.
-What we didn’t consider was the slow pace of wrapper technologies (such as Cordova, Xamarin, or React Native) moving to AndroidX as well.
+What we didn’t consider was the slow pace of hybrid technologies (such as Cordova, Xamarin, or React Native) moving to AndroidX as well.
 Without support there, we are unable to update our wrappers to 5.0.
 However, many of our customers do use such wrappers and still require timely updates and fixes.
 We already shipped a patch version of 4.8 that includes many bug fixes that have been released in 5.0 and 5.1, and we plan to continue doing this until The Apache Foundation, Microsoft, and Facebook finalize their AndroidX migrations.
 While it makes things slightly more difficult, for the majority of our users, this is an acceptable tradeoff for being cutting edge.

 Maintaining an extensive changelog is more complex than you might expect.
 Changes/improvements to Core impact many platforms, and with a backport, we do want to make sure we include the corresponding entries in our changelog as well.
 Furthermore, we categorize fixes into UI, Model, and — depending on the platform — additional categories.
 Merge conflicts in